What are the most spectacular roads in Bhutan?

 A sensational narrow road to the summit of Chele La

-Chele La is a high mountain pass at an elevation of 3.796m (12,454ft) above the sea level, located in the Paro District of Bhutan.
-It’s one of the highest mountain roads of the country.
+Chele La is a high mountain pass at an elevation of 3,796m (12,454ft) above sea level, located in the western part of Bhutan.
+It’s one of the highest roads in the country.

 A road with countless curves to the summit of Pele La

-Pele La is a high mountain pass at an elevation of 3.423m (11,230ft) above the sea level, located in the Wangdue Phodrang District of Bhutan.
-It’s one of the highest mountain roads of the country.
+Pele La is a high mountain pass at an elevation of 3,423m (11,230ft) above sea level, located in the Wangdue Phodrang District of Bhutan.
+It’s one of the highest roads in the country.

 The breathtaking road to Yotong La

-Yotong La is a high mountain pass at an elevation of 3.436m (11,272ft) above the sea level, located in the Bumthang District of Bhutan.
-It’s one of the highest mountain roads of the country.
+Yotong La is a high mountain pass at an elevation of 3,436m (11,272ft) above sea level, located in Bhutan.
+It’s one of the highest roads in the country.

-Thrumshing La is a high mountain pass at an elevation of 3.752m (12,309ft) above the sea level, located in the Lhuntse District of Bhutan.
-It’s one of the highest mountain roads of the country.
+Thrumshing La is a high mountain pass at an elevation of 3,752m (12,309ft) above sea level, located in Bhutan.
+It’s one of the highest roads in the country.

 Dochu La